corvus-dotnet/Corvus.JsonSchema/README.md

 There are a number of significant changes in this release

-- Support for cross-vocabulary schema generation.
+### Support for cross-vocabulary schema generation.

   So if you are upgrading a draft6 or draft7 schema set to 2020-12, for example, you can do it piecemeal and reference a schema with one dialect from a schema with another.
-- Opt-in support for .NET nullable properties where JSON Schema object properties are optional or nullable with the `--optionalAsNullable` command line switch.
+### Opt-in support for .NET nullable properties

+  Where JSON Schema object properties are optional or nullable, use the `--optionalAsNullable` command line switch to emit nullable properties.

-- Opt-out of optional naming heuristics introduced in V3.0 with the `--disableOptionalNamingHeuristics` command line switch.
-- Safe truncation for extremely long file names
-- Access to all JSON schema validation constants via the `CorvusValidation` nested static class.
-- New `generatejsonschematypes config` command
+### New `generatejsonschematypes config` command

   Supply a json config file to the generate command, to configure and generate 1 or many schema in a single command.

   The configuration file also allows you to explicitly name arbitrary types, and optionally map them in to a specific .NET namespace.

-You can also map json schema base file URIs to specific .NET namespaces.
+  You can also map json schema base file URIs to specific .NET namespaces, and pre-load known-good versions of file reference dependencies.

   The [schema for the configuration file is here](./Corvus.Json.CodeGenerator/generator-config.json).

+### Multi-language code generator engine

 - Brand new JSON Schema analyser engine, which is now language independent.
 - Brand new code generation engine, which is more flexible and extensible, and uses the result of the schema analyser.
 - An extensible C# language provider which generates code-using-code.
 No more T4 templates in the language engine.

+### Additional features

+- Opt-out of optional naming heuristics introduced in V3.0 with the `--disableOptionalNamingHeuristics` command line switch.
+- Safe truncation for extremely long file names
+- Access to all JSON schema validation constants via the `CorvusValidation` nested static class.
+- All formatted types (e.g. string or number formats) are now convertible to the equivalent core types (e.g. your custom `"format": "date"` type is freely convertible to and from `JsonDate`) and offer the same accessors and conversions as the core types.

 ### Upgrading to V4
 - Code generated using V3.0 of the generator can still be built against V4 of Corvus.Json.ExtendedTypes, and used interoperably.